Opel Rekord P1: Swiss assembly

 Since 1934 General Motors had operated a small assembly operation on a site behind the train station in Biel.
 By 1959 a small number of Opel Rekord P1s were being assembled at the General Motors factory in Biel.
 These cars came only with the larger 1,680 cc 55 hp engine.
 They carried even more exterior chrome than the "normal" Rekord P1, and came in two-tone paint work, the roof colour being always white.
 The interior trim was also finished in a two-tone colour scheme, and employed leather upholstery.
 The Swiss assembled cars were sold only in Switzerland: only ten are thought to survive.

-Perhaps of most significance to subsequent generations of Opel driver was the name of the Swiss assembled Rekord.
-It was badged as the "Opel Rekord Ascona", after the resort on the Ticinese north shore of Lake Maggiore.
+Perhaps of most significance to subsequent generations of Opel drivers was the name of the Swiss assembled Rekord: It was badged as the "Opel Rekord Ascona", after the resort on the Ticinese north shore of Lake Maggiore.
 The Ascona name would reappear just over ten years later on a new volume model introduced as Opel's answer to the Fords Taunus and Cortina.